teambit/bit/README.md

 The core innovation of Bit is the ["Bit Component"](https://bit.dev/#component), a composable container for source code, whereas dependencies are first-class citizens.
 Components can be used as packages, ESM modules, runtime scripts, and any other artifact a build task can generate.

 - **Descriptive module names**.
 Use components through descriptive package names.
 No aliases required.
-- **Dependency versioning.**.
-Automatically detect and version dependency changes.
+- **Dependency versioning.** Automatic detection and versioning of dependency changes.
+No more redundant  package.json files.
 - **Reusable development environments.** Your own "create-react-app", create a development environment for your components, automating all configuration files for your components ().
 - **Build pipelines**.
 Independent build pipelines for components, designed for performance and speed.
 - **Preview and auto-generated docs**.
 Every component is an asset with auto-generated docs and component previews.